RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 *P* = THAT'B TT.
 KOU'YE AOR OSSTCTAJJK A COQENYEALEY!
 AB KOU BEE, BTMPJE BUNBTTTUTTOA CTPHEYB CAA NE NYOLEA RTTH SYEEUEACK AAAJKBTB.
 BEE KOU AT HTTP://TEYOLAYCTAEA.COM

 From here a person who knows English and knows the sender can substitute easily and very likely correctly.
-E.g. first word is THAT'S and the URl at the end is TEROKARVINEN.COM.
+E.g. first word is THAT'S and the URL at the end is TEROKARVINEN.COM.

 # Sources